How to Apply for the Law, Justice & Culture Early Assurance Program

 - Two letters of recommendation from a teacher or instructor

-You will need your OHIO ID and password to apply.
+You will need your OHIO email address and password to apply.
 If you haven't activated your OHIO ID, please visit the admitted student website and use your PID to get started.
 If you need assistance with your OHIO ID and password, visit the OHIO Information Technology website or call 740.593.1222.

 For more information, visit the Center for Law, Justice & Culture website.
-Please contact Haley Duschinski, associate professor of anthropology and director of the Center for Law, Justice & Culture, at firstname.lastname@example.org with any questions about the Early Assurance Program.
+Please contact Smoki Musaraj, associate professor and director of the Law, Justice & Culture EAP, at firstname.lastname@example.org with any questions about the Early Assurance Program.